Varniai concentration camp: Polish–Lithuanian dispute

 A letter allegedly written by 28 Polish teachers imprisoned in Varniai was published by Polish press on 4 October 1927.
 The letter claimed that the teachers were imprisoned because they refused to teach history according to the government-approved syllabus.
 This was a very sensitive issue due to the bitter Polish–Lithuanian dispute over the Vilnius Region.
-After the coup d'état of December 1926, new rulers of Lithuania started anti-Polish campaign, one of its components was gradual closing of Polish schools, out of 74 schools that started 1926/27 school year, at the end of the year none were operating.
-One of the main reasons was harassing of teachers, during coup 12 Polish teachers were arrested, the rest lost their jobs, under the pretext of insufficient knowledge of the Lithuanian language or lack of qualifications.
-As a response, the Polish government started a campaign of closing Lithuanian schools in Poland.
+After the coup d'état of December 1926, Lithuania started a campaign against Polish primary schools.
+Many schools were closed after 12 Polish teachers were arrested right after the coup while others lost their jobs under the pretext of insufficient knowledge of the Lithuanian language or lack of qualifications.

 The letter was likely a forgery by the Polish government in response to Lithuanian plans of adopting a new constitution that would explicitly name Vilnius (Polish: Wilno) as the capital of Lithuania.
 The letter could also a forgery by Lithuanian political émigrés, internal opposition, or German government, which just now was starting the campaign to regain the Klaipėda Region (Memel territory).
 The Polish government used the letter as a pretext to close dozens of Lithuanian schools (including 44 schools maintained by the Lithuanian Education Society Rytas) and arrest 25 Lithuanian teachers and activists.
 Lithuanian Prime Minister Augustinas Voldemaras sent a formal complaint to the League of Nations which debated the question during its December session.